Lucas-C/ecovoit/README.md

-A French carpooling search engine.
+A web search engine for French carpooling ads.

 ## Live instance